 Since 2006, Arch Pharma Labs of Mumbai, India has manufactured substantially all of our commercialized intermediates and APIs for sale to generic and innovator pharmaceutical manufacturers.
 Prior to November 2012, Arch produced statin-family API's and intermediates for us and we sold these directly to end customers primarily in India.
 In November 2012, we entered into a new commercial arrangement with Arch (the "New Arch Enzyme Supply Agreement") whereby we agreed to supply Arch with enzymes for use in the manufacture of certain of Arch's products and Arch agreed to market these products directly to end customers.
-For the three months ended March 31, 2014 and 2013, we recognized \$39,000 and \$2.1 million, respectively, in product revenue for the sale of enzyme inventory to Arch pursuant to the New Arch Enzyme Supply Agreement.
+We recognized product revenue for the sale of enzyme inventory to Arch pursuant to the New Arch Enzyme Supply Agreement of \$0.2 million for the three months and six months ended June 30, 2014, and nil for the three months and \$2.1 million for the six months ended June 30, 2013, as Biocatalyst Product revenue.
 We do not anticipate significant Arch revenues in future periods.